"'Cause No One Lives Forever... but evil never dies."

 Monolith appears to like this.
 H.A.R.M., Contract J.A.C.K., F.E.A.R....

-Some of the aforementioned intelligence documents you come across even mention a lawsuit lodged against H.A.R.M. by the "Hair Alternative Replacement Club" for trademark infringement.
+Some of the aforementioned intelligence documents you come across even mention a lawsuit lodged against H.A.R.M. by the "Hair Alternative Replacement Membership" for trademark infringement.
 (In Agent For Harm, it means Human Aetiological Relations Machine.)

 A special bullet you get in the last mission of NOLF2 is called Anti Super Soldier Serum.
 Try to spell the initials only.